-Whitefield man dies in motorcycle crash
+Whitefield Man Dies in Motorcycle Crash

 A 21-year-old Whitefield man died in a motorcycle crash on Vigue Road in Whitefield the morning of Sunday, Sept.
 28.

-The motorist was driving a 2007 Kawasaki Ninja 250 northbound on Vigue Road when the motorcycle went off the roadway on the shoulder and struck trees, according to a press release from the Lincoln County Sheriff’s Office.
+Christian L. Snape was operating a 2007 Kawasaki Ninja 250 northbound on Vigue Road when the motorcycle went off the roadway on the northbound shoulder and struck several trees, according to a press release from the Lincoln County Sheriff’s Office.

-The motorist was pronounced dead at the scene.
-He is not being identified at this time to allow officials to notify his family, according to the press release.
+Snape, who was wearing a helmet, was pronounced deceased at the scene, according to a press issued by LCSO Lt.
+Brendan Kane.

-Speed and driver inexperience appear to be contributing factors in the crash, according to the LCSO press release.
-The driver was the sole rider and was wearing his helmet when the crash occurred.
+Speed and driver inexperience appear to be contributing factors in the crash, according to Kane.
+Snape was riding solo when the crash occurred.

 In addition to the LCSO, Whitefield Fire and Rescue, the Windsor Fire Department, and Delta Ambulance responded to the scene.
 Vigue Road was closed from a little after 10:30 a.m. until approximately 1:30 p.m.